awsdocs/aws-organizations-docs/doc_source/orgs_manage_policies_tag-policies-best-practices.md

 # Best practices for using tag policies<a name="orgs_manage_policies_tag-policies-best-practices"></a>

-AWS recommends the following best practices for using tag policies
+AWS recommends the following best practices for using tag policies\.

 ## Decide on a tag capitalization strategy<a name="bp-tag-cap"></a>